Suman2024/Coffee-Shop-Sales-/README.md

 Our analysis yielded valuable business insights:

 Total Sales Over Time: Visualized the trend of total sales over a defined period.
-Sales by store: Explored the distribution of sales across different countries.
+Sales by store: Explored the distribution of sales across different stores.
 Top 5 products: Identified the top five products based on their purchasing sales.

 # Project Conclusion